csfulop/tanulmanyi-versenyek/dev-history/v0.2/step1-requirements.md

 - Dataset is already uploaded to Kaggle and attached to the notebook

 **Dependencies:**
+- Python 3.11+ with Poetry (for local development)
-- Kaggle Python Docker image (kaggle/python)
+- Kaggle Python Docker image (kaggle/python) - optional, 20GB
-- Python libraries: pandas (primary dependency)
+- Python libraries: pandas, jupyter, IPython (already in Poetry dependencies)
 - Master CSV file from v0.1 pipeline
-- Docker for local execution

 ## 3. Specific Requirements